verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-PERM-MSG-8] Extend Permission

+Any authorized `operator` CAN execute this method on behalf of an `authority`.

 This method can be called:

-- by the grantee (the trust registry controller), if permission is of type ECOSYSTEM.
+- by `perm.authority`, if permission is of type ECOSYSTEM.
-- by the grantee, if it is a self-created permission (schema configuration is open)
+- by `perm.authority`, if it is a self-created permission (schema configuration is open)
-- by a validator (if permission is managed by a VP).
+- by an `authority` of a validator permission (if permission is managed by a VP).

 ##### [MOD-PERM-MSG-8-1] Extend Permission parameters

-An [[ref: account]] that would like to extend the effective_until timestamp of a permission MUST call this method by specifying:
+- `authority` (group): (Signer) the authority that wants to run this Msg.
+- `operator` (account): (Signer) the account authorized by the `authority` to run this Msg.
 - `id` (uint64) (*mandatory*): id of the permission;
 - `effective_until` (timestamp) (*mandatory*): timestamp until when (exclusive) this `Permission` will be effective.